-In 2020, remediation work commenced on the HFBR stack (Building 705) in October and continued through the end of the year.
-A NESHAPs evaluation of the levels of stack radioactivity was previously performed and confirmed again in 2018.
+In March 2021, remediation work was completed on the HFBR stack (Building 705).
+A NESHAPs evaluation of the levels of stack radioactivity was previously performed and confirmed again in 2020.
 The estimated dose resulting from demolition was found to be below the threshold for NESHAPs authorization.